JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 The services are injected, and that means that a bit of magic happens by the framework that allows this to work, and that makes it easier ...

-The services do not _need_ to be written now, and I would suggest deferring the writing of them until once the application structure has been completed (step #7)
+The services do not _need_ to be written now, and I would suggest deferring the writing of them until once the application structure has been completed (step #7).

+An __important note__ about services - the services injection is not suitable for promise based services.

 #### Name resolution